 Resource roads are not built or maintained to the same standards as public highways.
-Many resource roads are not maintained.
+Many resource roads are not maintained for vehicular traffic.
 Most resource roads have rough, loose gravel surfaces and are narrow (often one lane wide).

 Where avalanche paths exist the roads may be partially covered with residual debris.
 As always, caution is advised on all roads and back-country travellers should be aware of rapidly changing weather and stream flows which may affect road conditions.

 Please read road safety, road use regulations and road policy information before travelling on forest service roads.
 Please note that Forest Service Road Use Regulations including speed restrictions and insurance requirements are in effect and enforced.

 A Forest Service Road may be closed to vehicular access for safety or environmental reasons.
 These closures may be temporary in nature, so check back regularly for updated information.
 Be advised that there may be instances where an event on a road or bridge has not yet been identified.
 Those using Forest Service Roads and other resource roads should do so with caution.